 Each coffeehouse or café may have its own distinct style, but there are common factors that help define the indefinable.

 Some coffeehouses look like the inside of a 19th-century palace.
 Others like a relic from the 1950s.
-But all tend to share these characteristics:
+But almost all of the “classic” ones tend to share these characteristics:

 - Marble tabletops on wrought iron, brass or wooden stands

 - Upholstered sofas forming comfortable niches along the walls

 - Wooden chairs with open backs, often using bentwood forms in the style of Thonet

 The floors are usually wooden, the ceilings likely tall, the walls often embellished with artwork.

 Traditionally, coffeehouse waiting staff dress in white and black, the waiters commonly in a tuxedo, the waitresses in a white blouse.